richardvenneman/appsignal-docs/source/appsignal/terminology.html.md

 ## Configuration

-The configuration is part of the agents running in applications.
-It tells the AppSignal [agents](#agents) what to instrument in an [application](#applications), which application it is and in which environment it's running.
+The configuration is part of the libraries running in applications.
+It tells the AppSignal [libraries](#libraries) what to instrument in an [application](#applications), which application it is and in which environment it's running.

-The AppSignal agents have multiple methods of configuration.
+The AppSignal libraries have multiple methods of configuration.
 The most common method of configuration is the usage of an `appsignal.yml` configuration file.
 The usage of environment variables is also recommended.